Shop Subscribe

 Here is an example interaction:

-• Jeff stands in the middle of the circle and begins to act out eating a sandwich.
+• Jeff stands in the middle of the circle and pretends to eat a sandwich.

 • Hannah enters the circle, taps Jeff on the shoulder, and asks,